SafetyKitInfo/Safetykitlandingpage/content/safetykit-copy.md

 # Customer Context (micro case intro)

-Harmony Early Learning operates 50 centres with 2,000 educators.
-Manual checks and spreadsheets made audits costly and stressful.
-SafetyKit replaced paper, centralised records, and automated expiry alerts across every room.
+A multi-site customer struggled with manual checks and spreadsheets.
+SafetyKit replaced paper processes, centralised records, and automated expiry alerts to improve consistency and audit readiness.

 ---